Crop Swap LA ™

 Crop Swap LA™ began in 2018 as a way to unite Los Angeles gardeners to grow and share their; extra veggies, fruits, herbs, and valuable homemade items with each other and the community.

-Since then the mission has evolved to transforming lawns and unused spaces into microfarms that utilize irrigation systems with harvested rainwater.
+Since then, the institution's mission has evolved to transforming lawns and unused spaces into microfarms that utilize irrigation systems with harvested rainwater.

 The goal is to have these microfarms located in areas that are hardest hit by food insecurity and food apartheid.
 Transportation time for produce to reach a traditional market can range from a few days to a few weeks, during which time the produce loses much of its nutritional value.
 Vitamin C losses, even when produce is refrigerated “..for 7 days range from 15% for green peas to 77% for green beans” - Dr. Diane M Barrett, Maximizing the Nutritional Value of Fruits and Vegetables.